Picture of E-Beam Evaporator - Pfeiffer

 You must be logged in to view files.

 An e-beam evaporator is used to deposit single or multilayer thinfilms of metals, oxides, magnetic materials and dielectrics.
 An electron beam is sweeped over the target surface transforming target atoms into gaseous phase which precipitates into solid form coating the chamber.
 This takes place under high vacuum (~10-7 Torr) enabling the atoms to evaporate freely in the chamber.
 The deposition thickness is controlled by a quartz crystal monitor.Minimum controlled deposition is ~1 nm and maximum is a few hundred nm (depending on material).
-The deposition rate can be varied from ~0.1 nm/s to ~20 nm/s.
-Deposition thickness is uniform up to sample sizes of 50 mm.
-For larger samples the sample stage can be rotated during deposition.
-Thickness
+The deposition rate can be varied from ~0,1 nm/s to ~ 0,5 nm/s.
+Deposition thickness has a uniformity of >95% accross a 4 inch wafer.
+Sample rotation is used to increase the uniformity.

 Materials allowed: